jan-x-marek/jseries/README.md

 And the lib is easy to extend, you can quickly add the missing pieces of functionality on your own.

+I use the library to process series sometimes containing tens of millions of elements, and it takes just a fraction of second.
+Indeed, it has only a small performance overhead compared to manipulating bare primitive arrays directly, but the API is much nicer and safer, the code much shorter and easier to understand, etc, etc.

 ## Quick Example

 Let's say you own 100 shares of IBM and 200 shares of Apple,